aejsmith/orion/README.md

 # Orion

 Orion is a hobby 3D game engine project.
-It currently supports Linux and Mac OS X (Windows support is planned).
+It currently supports Linux (Windows support is planned).

 ## License